Today you’ll learn how to make a drum loop in FL Studio 🙂

 It’s VERY RARE the KICK and CLAP play at the same time (unless it’s dance music).. not to say it cannot sound good!

 You will also notice I added KICK 2 into the pattern.
-If I were to play KICK 1 too many times, it would start to sound REALLY repetitive.. and we don’t want that for our listeners!
+If I were to play KICK 1 too many times, the drum loop would start to sound REALLY repetitive.. and we don’t want that for our listeners!

 For example, KICK 1 plays 6 times in the image above!
-If I didn’t have KICK 2 to add another drum hit, and used KICK 1 instead, KICK 1 would have played 8 times.. 🥱
+If I didn’t have KICK 2 to add another drum hit, KICK 1 would have played 8 times.. 🥱

 Adding VARIATION to a Drum Loop

 Now, there’s SO MANY WAYS to add variation to a drum loop.
 I’d highly recommending reading my SAFE SPOTS Book.
 (It’s all about creating drum loops in FL Studio.. it’s super in-depth!)